 Wilson Staff Infinite Buckingham Putter Review

-One of the more recent additions to the putter line is the Wilson Staff Infinite Buckingham – named, like the other models, after a neighbourhood or landmark in the company’s home city of Chicago.
+One of the more recent additions to the putter line is the Wilson Staff Infinite Buckingham – named, like the other models, after a neighborhood or landmark in the company’s home city of Chicago.

 Chicago is known for its glitz and glamour and that’s mirrored to an extent in the Infinite Buckingham.
 Traditionalists will perhaps be put off by the futuristic design, but the technology packed into the mallet shape certainly helps deliver a smoother and more consistent stroke.